alloc/saus/README.md

 ### Generated Paths

-If your route's path has parameters and you want to generate static pages at build time, you'll want to define a `paths` function.
+When you're using route parameters and want to generate static pages at build time, you can define a `paths` function.
+When only one route parameter exists, `paths` only needs to return an array of strings/numbers.
+If multiple route parameters exist, it returns an array of arrays instead.

-The `paths` function must return an array of strings (or a promise thereof) that fills in the parameters of your route's path.
-Each string represents a statically generated page.

 ```ts
 import { route } from 'saus'